Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 Clock Sync
 ^^^^^^^^^^

-Make sure every node has been provisioned with an accurate system time.
-If not, adjust their clocks with the ``/config/time`` endpoint.
+Make sure every node has been provisioned with an accurate system time, ideally using NTP/NTS rather than manual time setting.
+This can be done through the ``/config/time`` and ``/config/ntp`` endpoints.

 Adding a New Node
 ~~~~~~~~~~~~~~~~~